kalinanedkova/cleanedges/README.md

 or source detection (e.g. SExtractor/photutils) to prevent bad quality data at the image edges being flagged as sources.
 Also works for images with chip gaps.
 Main function is cleanedges_general() in cleanedges_general.py, see there for input parameter descriptions.

 Written by Marc Rafelski.
 Translated to Python and adapted by Laura Prichard, Feb 2019, updated May 2020.
+Updated by Kalina Nedkova, Nov 2022, to handle saturated stars so their centers are not treated as image edges.